CryptozombiesHQ/cryptozombie-lessons/en/2/7-storage.md

 In MultiversX Rust framework, there are two locations you can store variables — in `storage` and in `memory`.

-**_Storage_** refers to variables stored permanently on the blockchain. **_Memory_** variables are temporary, and are erased between external function calls to your contract.
-Think of it like your computer's hard disk vs RAM.

-Most of the time you don't need to use these keywords because Solidity handles them by default.
-State variables (variables declared outside of functions) are by default `storage` and written permanently to the blockchain, while variables declared inside functions are `memory` and will disappear when the function call ends.

-The great part in MyltiversX Rust framework is that the variables within storage are easily distinguished from memory variables doe the special annotations.
+The great part in MultiversX Rust framework is that the variables within storage are easily distinguished from memory variables due to the special annotations.

 ## Giving access within another module